Babel is language support for labels and descriptions in Umbraco back-office.

 Copy one of the example files and rename simply by removing the example prefix or using the following file naming syntax to support your language:

-The JSON files are build with a default section, where you can create property aliases that are being reused across the whole installation.
+The JSON files are built with a default section, where you can create property aliases that are being reused across the whole installation.

 Add doctype aliases needed to the translation files (as sections - level 1)